 Avery Copp house, Groton

 Captain Rufus Avery built the house circa 1847, right next door to his own home (142 Thames Street).
 Its first residents were Avery’s two sons and their wives.
 The Avery-Copp House passed down the line of relatives and stayed in the family until 1991.
-Now a museum, PCT has been very involved in the Avery-Copp House, giving grants for painting, a Cultural Landscape assessment, as well as roof replacement of the carriage house.
+Now a museum, PCT has been very involved in the Avery-Copp House, giving grants for painting, a cultural landscape assessment, as well as roof replacement of the carriage house.

 Mystic Seaport